-Randall is a Shareholder in Maynard Cooper's Real Estate, Public Finance and Economic Development practice teams, and he serves as Co-Chair of the firm's Banking and Finance Practice.
+Randall is a Shareholder in Maynard Cooper’s Real Estate, Public Finance, and Economic Development practice groups.

-Prior to Maynard Cooper, Randall worked in the New York offices of another firm.
-Before starting his work as an attorney, Randall completed a clerkship for Judge U.W.
-Clemon of the United States District Court for the Northern District of Alabama.
+Prior to joining Maynard Cooper, Randall completed a clerkship for Judge U.W.
+Clemon of the United States District Court for the Northern District of Alabama and worked for a firm in New York City.